 I’d like to say you’d be amazed at how many couple complain about phone use, but I feel like this wouldn’t surprise anyone any more.
 Couples everywhere are figuring out how to navigate what’s appropriate and acceptable when it comes to cell phone use, and it seems that they’re feeling pretty discouraged in the meantime.
 One study showed that those who felt like technology interrupted their interactions, conversations, and mealtimes more frequently had lower relationship satisfaction, more depressive symptoms, and lower life satisfaction.
-The message being sent, they said, was that they weren’t being valued, which led to conflict.

 If I had to take a guess, I’d say that 80% of the couples I see complain about phone use in one way or another.
 In today’s post, I discuss some of the most common issues I see regarding technology and give my two cents on the topic as a therapist.